mixu/gluejs/readme.md

     npm install -g gluejs

 Alternatively, you can run the tool (e.g. via a Makefile) as `./node_modules/gluejs/bin/gluejs`.

+# What's new in v2.3

+gluejs v2.3 adds UMD support and performance / robustness improvements.

+- UMD support: you can now run the same build result in Node and AMD and in the browser.
+This enables three use cases:
+  - you can use gluejs bundles in AMD/Require.js (via config.js, see the relevant section below)
+  - you can share the same file between AMD and Node
+  - you can use gluejs to produce a minified/obfuscated version of your codebase that's usable in Node
+- chained require() resolution.
+The gluejs `require()` shim has been redesigned so that if a `require` function is already defined, then it will fall back to that function.
+This has two implications:
+  - if `--global-require` is set (exporting the `require()` function), you can split your app into multiple bundles loaded separately in the browser and they will appropriately chain require() calls as long they are loaded in prerequisite order
+  - UMD bundles running under Node will fall back to using Node's native `require` for modules that are not in the bundle
+- Added pre-filters to skip .git / svn / hg / cvs directories for better performance
+- Improved the behavior of the cache when the metadata is corrupted or in an unexpected format

 ## What's new in v2.2